HamRadioTools/hamradio_tools/docs/integration/meshcore-air-interface.md

 # MeshCore/Meshtastic air interfaces

-RCLDX can be integrated with MeshCore/Meshtastic style RF networks.
+RCLDX can be integrated with MeshCore / Meshtastic style of RF networks.

 ## Concept